 (event.event_type="file_added" OR event.event_type="file_modified") | timechart count(peer) span=1d

 - Find errors that are happening in your setup:

 - Track if any of your users have massively deleted files from a common share:

 Configure the "Number of results" to value that is appropriate for your organization

-- Track real-time activity of the some particular folder:
+- Track real-time activity of some particular folder:

-In this case, you'll be able to see the latest event reported by each peer by selected folder.
+In this case, you'll be able to see the latest event reported by each peer for the selected folder.
 If you choose a real-time sliding window, Splunk will show you what happens in real-time:

 event.data.share="<your_share_id>" | stats latest(event.event_type) as latest_event, latest(_time) as event_time_e by peer | convert ctime(event_time_e) AS event_time | table peer latest_event event_time